MIKE BEGG

 Ask yourself one question: can a creator demonstrate the value of this product in one 30-60 second video?
 If the honest answer is no, rethink before you commit.

 Pick 3-5 SKUs for launch.
 Your best visual performers.
 Not your full catalog.
-TikTok rewards focus — a brand with 5 well-supported products will outsell a brand with 200 unsupported ones every time.
+TikTok rewards focus.
+A brand with 5 well-supported products will outsell a brand with 200 unsupported ones every time.

 The Margin Check